Perfect kernel of generalized Baumslag-Solitar groups: Introduction

-In \cite{solitar}, the authors obtained a countable decomposition of the perfect kernel of non amenable Baumslag-Solitar groups into pieces on which the action by conjugation is topologically transitive.
-In \cite{hautetransitivite} the same authors announced that the action on each piece of the decomposition is highly topologically transitive.
-One on the pieces is closed and all the other ones are open, and also closed if and only if the group is \textbf{unimodular}.
-Recall that one characterization of unimodularity for a GBS group is the existence of an infinite cyclic normal subgroup.
+In \cite{solitar1}, the authors obtained a decomposition of the perfect kernel of non-amenable Baumslag-Solitar groups into countably many pieces on which the action by conjugation is topologically transitive.
+In \cite{solitar2} the same authors announced that the action on each piece of the decomposition is highly topologically transitive.
+One of the pieces is closed and all the other ones are open, and also closed if and only if the group is \textbf{unimodular}.
+Recall that one characterization of unimodularity for a GBS group is the existence of an infinite cyclic normal subgroup (see \cite[Section 2]{levittisom} for instance).
 This decomposition is encoded by the \textbf{phenotype} of the subgroups of $\BS(m,n)$, an arithmetic quantity in $\mathbb{N} \cup \{\infty\}$ that is invariant under conjugation and which only depends on the intersection with the subgroup generated by an elliptic element (such as $b$ in the presentation \eqref{bsmn}).